top of page

 • What can I do better than most people?

-• What type of work can I do for hours at a time without getting bored?
+• What type of work can I do for hours without getting bored?

 • What type of work leaves me feeling fulfilled?

-By knowing the type of work you would like to do, you can narrow in on the types of jobs that will be a good fit for you.
+Knowing the type of work you would like to do can help you narrow down the types of jobs that would be a good fit for you.

 Step 4: Research potential jobs

 Next, you will want to research different job possibilities.
-This means using Google, LinkedIn, your personal networks, and other resources to learn more about what types of jobs exist that would allow you to leverage your strengths while also satisfying your personal needs.
+This means using Google, LinkedIn, your personal networks, and other resources to learn more about jobs that would allow you to leverage your strengths while satisfying your needs.

 Casting a wide net here is important.
 You are limited by what you do not know.
-The more information you can gain about the different types of jobs that exist, the more options you will have for pursuing employment opportunities.
+The more information you can gain about the different types of jobs, the more options you will have for pursuing employment opportunities.

 Questions to ask yourself?